com619-2021/ClassExamples/experimental/order-project/order-example/docker/README.md

-## packing docker imate in tomcat container
+## packing docker image using tomcat container

 To build the docker image from the parent project use